 CJL 5320 Legal Aspects of CJ Management (3)

 PAD 6417 Public Personnel Admin (3)

 Select from additional 5000-6999 courses with any of the following prefixes: CCJ, CJC, CJE, CJJ, CJL, DSC except courses graded on an S/U scale.

 *Courses used to fulfill required courses cannot also be used to fulfill restricted electives.

 Additional Graduation Requirements

-- Apply for graduation by deadline indicated in the university calendar.
+- Apply for graduation by the deadline indicated in the University calendar.

-- Earn a minimum of 30 credit hours with a minimum of a 3.0 GPA on a 4.0 scale.
+- Earn a minimum of 36 credit hours as required in the degree program with a minimum of a 3.0 GPA on a 4.0 scale.